ElektraInitiative/PermaplanT/.devcontainer/README.md

 4. Make sure you are on the top level of the project. [`/PermaplanT`](https://github.com/ElektraInitiative/PermaplanT).
 5. [Open your workspace in the provided devcontainer](https://code.visualstudio.com/docs/remote/containers#_open-an-existing-workspace-in-a-container): Open this repository in VS Code and run **Remote-Containers: Reopen in Container...** from the Command Palette (<kbd>F1</kbd>).

-## Philosophy of the folder structure
+## Philosophy of the directory structure

 | File                             | Description                                                                                                                       |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------------------------- |